cereniyim/fraud-detection-app/README.md

 Each dictionary item in the output is unique per `transaction_hash` and `token`, so you might get duplicate transactions in the results.

-**To stop the app** run
+**To stop the app**
 ```shell script
 docker stop $(docker ps -a -q)
 ```

 ## Interpretation of the Predictions
-To illustrate how anomaly-detection-app works, I used
+To illustrate how anomaly detection app works, I used
 - 18183000-18183050 block range as training dataset
 - 18370728-18370788 block range as test dataset

-The distribution of features in the log scale (as the both features are highly positively-skewed distributions) are as follows.
-The red circle shows where most of the samples are centered.
+The distribution of features from the test dataset in the log scale (as the both features are highly positively-skewed distributions) are as follows.
+The red circle shows where most of the data are centered.

 ![inference_features_distribution.png](images/inference_features_distribution.png)

-few outlier regions are visible:
+Some outlier regions are visible:
 - low value txs (left hand side of the circle)
 - high gas_cost txs (above the circle)
 - high value txs (right hand side of the circle)